quarkslab/qbindiff/README.md

  --epsilon         -e   Relaxation parameter to enforce convergence.
 (FLOAT) [default: 0.9]
  --maxiter         -i   Maximum number of iteration for belief propagation.
 (INTEGER) [default: 1000]
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 ```

+### Quokka example

+Quokka exporter needs the path the executable file so one should also use ``-e1`` and ``-e2``.

+    $ qbindiff -e1 primary.exe -e2 secondary.exe primary.exe.Quokka secondary.exe.Quokka

+Note that we use default values for all parameters, but one can configure the different
+features used and the various parameters used.

+    $ qbindiff -e1 primary.exe \
+               -e2 secondary.exe \
+               -f bnb \             # basic block number
+               -f cc:3.0 \          # cyclomatic complexity feature
+               -f cst:5.0 \         # feature based on constants
+               --maxiter 100 \      # maximum number of iterations
+               primary.exe.Quokka \
+               secondary.exe.Quokka

+### BinExport example

+The most simple example generating a diff file in a .BinDiff format is:

+    $ qbindiff primary.BinExport secondary.BinExport -ff bindiff -o out.BinDiff

+Binexport backend used, also relies on capstone for the disassembly of instructions and some features.
+Thus for some architecture and especially ARM/thumb mode, one should provide the exact disassembly mode
+using capstone naming for [architecture identifier](https://github.com/capstone-engine/capstone/blob/f81eb3affaa04a66411af12cf75522cb9649cf83/bindings/python/capstone/__init__.py#L207) and [mode identifiers](https://github.com/capstone-engine/capstone/blob/f81eb3affaa04a66411af12cf75522cb9649cf83/bindings/python/capstone/__init__.py#L231).
+Thus to diff two binexport files and specifying the exact architecture one can do:

+    $ qbindiff primary.BinExport secondary.BinExport -a1 CS_ARCH_ARM:CS_MODE_THUMB -a2 CS_ARCH_ARM:CS_MODE_THUMB

 ## Library usage

 The strength of qBinDiff is to be usable as a python library.
 The following snippet shows an example